VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Abstract

 \section{Abstract}

-In time series forecasting, capturing recurrent temporal patterns is essential; decomposition techniques make such structure explicit and thereby improve predictive performance.
+Accurate electricity demand forecasting is challenging due to the strong multi-periodicity of real-world demand series, which makes effective modeling of recurrent temporal patterns crucial.
+Decomposition techniques make such structure explicit and thereby improve predictive performance.
 Variational Mode Decomposition (VMD) is a powerful signal-processing method for periodicity-aware decomposition and has seen growing adoption in recent years.
 However, existing studies often suffer from information leakage and rely on inappropriate hyperparameter tuning.
-To address these issues, we propose VMDNet, a causality-preserving framework that (i) applies sample-wise VMD to avoid leakage; (ii) represents each decomposed mode with frequency-aware embeddings and decodes it using parallel temporal convolutional networks (TCNs), ensuring mode independence and efficient learning; and (iii) introduces a bilevel, Stackelberg-inspired optimisation to adaptively select VMD’s two core hyperparameters: the number of modes \(K\) and the bandwidth penalty \(\alpha\).
-Experiments on two energy-related datasets demonstrate that VMDNet achieves state-of-the-art results when periodicity is strong, showing clear advantages in capturing structured periodic patterns while remaining robust under weak periodicity.
-Code and data are available at \url{https://github.com/weibin-feng/VMDNet}.
+To address these issues, we propose VMDNet, a causality-preserving framework that (i) applies sample-wise VMD to avoid temporal leakage; (ii) represents each decomposed mode with frequency-aware embeddings and decodes it using parallel temporal convolutional networks (TCNs), ensuring mode independence and efficient learning; and (iii) introduces a Stackelberg game inspired bilevel scheme to guide the selection of VMD's two key hyperparameters.
+Experiments on three widely used electricity demand datasets show that VMDNet consistently outperforms state-of-the-art baselines.